| « IN THE PRESENCE OF GREATNESS | SALAD SELLS? » |

 (More on that later)

-~Giant fans like wearing their team caps poolside even more than Patriot fans. (shocking)
+~Giant fans like wearing their team caps poolside even more than Patriot fans.
+(That is kind of shocking)

 ~The Palm steakhouse, just maybe, served the best steak I ever had.
 (Better be amazing at that price!)